miekg/pgo/README.md

 # PGO

-Podman Git Operation.
+Podman Gitops.
 This is a subsequent development (or successor?) of
 <https://github.com/miekg/gitopper>.
 Where "gitopper" integrates with your OS, i.e. use Debian
 packages, "pgo" uses a `docker-compose.yml` as it's basis.
 It runs the compose via `podman-compose` (Debian package exists).
 It allows for remote interaction via an SSH interface, which `pgoctl` makes